Work at the Barn Playhouse

 ● Other duties as assigned and agreed upon

-Please note- there is an element of Health and Safety governance with this position.
+Please note - there is an element of Health and Safety governance with this position.
 Since the New London Barn Playhouse works under Actors’ Equity jurisdiction these responsibilities will be relayed as we get closer to the arrival of the summer season.

-Total compensation (plus housing, all meals and r/t travel) $5,500 (for the summer).
+Total compensation (plus housing, meals - please read our food policy above - and r/t travel) $5,750 (for the summer)

 Associate duties to include: